rvanbaalen/runner-manager/README.md

 - - **For macOS**: Options are x64 or ARM64 (default: ARM64).
 - - **For Linux**: Options are x64, ARM, or ARM64 (default: x64).

-_* The token that is being referred to here, is the token as being shown in the config step _
+_* The token that is being referred to here, is the token as being shown in the screenshot above_

 Based on these inputs, the CLI downloads the appropriate runner tarball using the following pattern: